Cambridge English

 had he worked as a waiter before?

-had she met John?
+had she met Daniel?

 had it been cold this week?